mrmorphic/hwio/README.md

  *	GPIO pins are gpio4, gpio17, gpio18, gpio21, gpio22, gpio23, gpio24 and gpio25.
  *	I2C is working on raspian.
 You need to enable it on the board first.
  	Follow [these instructions](http://www.abelectronics.co.uk/i2c-raspbian-wheezy/info.aspx "i2c and spi support on raspian")
+ *  It is unlikely to work on a Raspberry Pi B+, as many pins have moved, even on the first 26 legacy pins.
+Power and I2C appear to be in the same locations, but little else.

 GetPin references on this driver return the pin numbers that are on the headers.
 Pin 0 is unimplemented.